 Whisk together the flour, salt and cornstarch.
 Set aside.

 When it comes to the flour, precision really matters if you want the cookies to hold their shape.
 The best way to get it right is by weighing it.
 Measuring cups can vary a lot, and even mine measure a bit differently.
-That’s why I listed the flour in grams only for this recipe, so we’re all using the same amount.
+If you don’t have a scale yet and want to improve your baking, I definitely recommend getting one.

 2. Mix the Butter and Sugar

 Make sure your butter is softened.
-Mix on medium speed until smooth and fluffy.
+Mix on medium speed until smooth and creamy.
+No need to get wild here, once it’s smooth, you’re good to go.

 3. Add flavorings